 - Casual contact with someone diagnosed with COVID-19

-Can I get testing to meet a requirement?
+Can I get tested to meet a requirement e.g. for travel?

 Testing is available to meet requirements such as: